samaalaa785-dev/Police-Academy-Visitor-Management-System/README.md

-# Police Academy Visitor Management System
+# Smart Gate Entrance Visitor Management System

 ## 📌 Description
 A Desktop + Web hybrid application to manage visitors using a **local network** for the Police Academy.